 The Bank assesses at the end of each reporting period whether there is objective evidence that a financial asset or group of financial assets is impaired.
-A financial asset or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a loss event) and that loss event has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
-Objective evidence that a financial asset or group of assets is impaired includes observable data that comes to the attention of the Bank about certain loss events, including, among others:
+A financial asset or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a loss event) and that loss event has an impact on the estimated future cash flows of the financial asset or group of financial assets is impaired includes observable data that comes to the attention of the Bank about certain loss events, including, among others:

-- (i) significant financial difficulty of the issuer or debtor; - (ii) a breach of contract, such as a default or delinquency in interest or principal payments; - (iii) that the borrower will enter Bankruptcy or other financial reorganization;

-- (iv) the disappearance of an active market for that financial asset because of financial difficulties; or, - (v) observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial assets in the group.
+- (i) significant financial difficulty of the issuer or debtor; - (ii) a breach of contract, such as a default or delinquency in interest or principal payments; - (iii) that the borrower will enter Bankruptcy or other financial reorganization; - (iv) the disappearance of an active market for that financial asset because of financial difficulties; or, - (v) observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets, although the decrease cannot yet be identified with the individual financial assets in the group.